Shounak-Ghosh/ospsd-hw1-python/README.md

 # ospsd-hw1-python
 Open Source Professional Software Development hw1: Creating a template Python CI/CD repository

 This repository provides a foundation for Python-based projects with integrated CI/CD pipelines, testing frameworks, static analysis, and code formatting.
+Below details specific instructions on how to utilize this template.

 ## Features
 - CI/CD Pipeline: Integrated with CircleCI to automate testing, static analysis, and code coverage reporting